Hakimi1616/Hakimi1616/README.md

 My approach combines technical rigor with aesthetic precision, ensuring that every system I build is not only functional but also provides a world-class user experience.

 - 🔭 **Live Portfolio:** [Visit My Site](https://hakimi1616.github.io/Portfolios/)
-- ⚡ MY  MINDSET:** "Clean code is not just written; it's engineered."
+- ⚡ MY  MINDSET:** "INVISIBLE but ALWAYS INSIDE THE SYSTEM any way FEAR IS JUST A SYSTEM ERROR."
-- 🌍 **Goal:** To solve complex real-world problems using cutting-edge Java and Web technologies.
+- 🌍 **Goal:** To solve complex real-world problems but you won't just you will feel the system change okay.

 ---